marvindrao/PA193_test_parser_Novacoin/README.md

 Arvind:
 Stage1: detect magic number and file size and say if block is valid or not.[done]

-Stage2: Read all fields from Block[done] and xml output of parsed fields
+Stage2: Read all fields from Block[done] and output of parsed fields[done]

-Stage3: Merkle Root Verification
+Stage3: Merkle Root Verification[done]

-Stage4:	Tx Verification
+Stage4:	Prev Block Hash Validation[done]

 Kuldeep and Surendra:

 Unit testing of each parser function identifying and patching vulnerabilities